bobleesj/learn-swift-with-bob/VISION.md

 I'm 20 years old, and I was born in Korea, raised in Malaysia, Vietnam, and the lived in the US.
 I'm currently in Seoul, Korea.
 Next year, I plan to go back to school to pursue a degree in Computer Science in the US.
 I'd like to study Machine Learning, AI, and VR technology.
 I speak Korean and English.

-## 5 Years Vision
- Founder of an education startup in Silicon Valley that implements VR/AR for remote teaching experience even for the underprivileged.

 ## Current Focus
  I have two goals before June 1st, 2017.
 The first is to become the #1 iOS Blogger on Medium.
 Second, I try to publish 4 books and 2 courses.